TrueSport/Chrome-Flash-Edition/documentation/pages/index.md

 Like Vim, Amp is a modal editor: keystrokes perform different functions based on the current mode.
-Many familiar modes (insert, normal, select, etc.) are available, as well as several new ones providing add
+Many familiar modes (insert, normal, select, etc.) are available, as well as several new ones providing additional functionality.

+### Essential Features

+Amp's primary audience is _developers_.

+Syntax highlighting, a fuzzy file finder, local symbol jump, and basic Git integration are available without additional configuration or external dependencies (e.g. plug-ins, ctags, external indexing binaries).

+### Configuration

+Amp shouldn't require any init